Surprise Confession, Chap. 1

 The next morning, I knew I hadn't slept well enough to go to work, so I called Dom and told him I wouldn't be coming in.

 "Hey, Dom.
 You remember yesterday I said I wasn't sure if I was comin' in today?
 Well, I'm not.
 I—I just don't wanna face anybody right now, after what happened yesterday."
-Besides which, since I didn't sleep worth a darn, I'm not really in the mood to be around people, I said to myself sadly.
+Besides which, since I didn't sleep worth a darn, I'm not really in the mood to be around people, I thought sadly, especially Hawke.

 "Sorry to hear that, Cait," Dom said. "but, I understand.
 And it's okay—we haven't got anything scheduled, so I'm probably gonna close the hangar down early anyway.
 And I haven't talked to String about yesterday yet.
 He—he didn't want to talk about anything when we were on the way back to the cabin last night.
 I'll try to talk to him tonight, okay?"